maiah/level-set/README.md

 level-set
 =========

-Saves JSON to your LevelDB
+Saves JSON to your LevelDB.
+Converting your JSON to LevelDB key-value pair data structure.

 ### Install
 ```bash